About

 6

-I know examples of symbiotic relationships in nature (e.g. pollinators and plants, soil fungi and trees) and how they inspire sustainable solutions.
+56. I am familiar with symbiotic relationships in nature (such as plants and pollinators or trees and soil fungi) and how they can guide us in creating sustainable solutions.
 (Knowledge)

 1: I cannot give examples of symbiotic relationships in nature, nor connect them to sustainable solutions.